hailugebru/AKS-VN2/blog-aks-vn2-draft.md

 > *Image 4: `az confcom acipolicygen` pulling and hashing images, emitting the base64 policy.*

 Here is why this is a genuinely new isolation primitive rather than a stronger version of an existing one.
 Most container security policy is enforced by software in the cluster, which means an attacker who compromises the host can potentially bypass it.
 This policy is enforced by the guest operating system inside the TEE instead.
-The hardware also produces an attestation report, retrievable from inside the container, which is a cryptographic proof that the workload running is the workload you specified and nothing tampered with it.
+The underlying hardware, AMD SEV-SNP, also produces an attestation report, retrievable from inside the container, which is a cryptographic proof that the workload running is the workload you specified and nothing tampered with it.
 That is the guarantee regulated industries have been asking for, and increasingly the one AI workloads running untrusted code need too.

 Background: [Microsoft Learn: confidential containers on ACI](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-confidential-overview).